Setting up Octez Services#

 to wrap

-the configuration command below:
+the configuration commands below:

 # Get the tz1 address of our signing key

-$ octez-signer show address alice
+$ octez-signer show address mybaker

 Hash: tz1V7TgBR52wAjjqsh24w8y9CymFGdegt9qs